wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 !!! note

-    If you want to run this training outside of a local training session, you can provide your own instance using any Cloud Provider, for example:
+    If you want to run this training outside of a local training session, you can provide your own instance using any cloud provider, for example:

     - GCP (Google Cloud Platform) VM instance `e2-medium`
     - AWS (Amazon Web Services)  ec2-instance `t3a.medium`